Choosing an Apiary Location

 If you do not have suitable forage near your own property, you may want to consider renting or “borrowing” space on private farmland.
 Many growers are receptive to allowing hives to be placed on or near their crop fields, usually at no cost due to the pollination benefits to their crops.
 Peach, blueberry, and muscadine orchards are potentially good sites, as well as melon or squash patches or seed production farms.
 Offer a share of your honey harvest as “rent” and you will likely have a deal.
 Be sure to discuss the risk of pesticide exposure with the grower ahead of time to avoid comb contamination or bee kills.
 Pasture land can be an excellent source of bee forage if it is not sprayed for weeds or planted in monoculture grass.
 Open rangeland used for grazing cattle is often rich in asters, sweet clover, verbena, and milkweed—all of which are excellent nectar sources.

-By Audrey B. Sheridan, Research Associate II, and Jeff Harris, Associate Extension Professor, Biochemistry, Molecular Biology, Entomology, and Plant Pathology.
+By Audrey B. Sheridan, Extension/Research Associate, and Jeff Harris, PhD, Associate Extension/Research Professor, Biochemistry, Molecular Biology, Entomology, and Plant Pathology.
 Artwork by Audrey B. Sheridan.